Earwig Facts, Identification and Control

 Earwigs are nocturnal and sensitive to heat and dryness.
 They hide in dark, damp locations during the day and only become active at night.
 In dry environments or during hot seasons, earwigs have to seek out confined, dark, and wet locations, such as the inside of plant life or under potted plants, in order to survive.

-Adult earwigs reproduce sexually in the late summer to early fall.
+Adult earwigs reproduce sexually in the late summer or early fall.
 A fertilized female earwig excavates a special burrow 15mm deep, which she uses to store fertilized eggs.
-The female deposits 20-60 eggs in the burrow and stands watch over them for however long hatching takes, which can be anywhere between 12 to 85 days depending on temperature.
-Earwig eggs measure 1.13 mm in length and .85 mm in width at first, and swell to almost double that size by the time they hatch.
+The female deposits 20-60 eggs in the burrow.
+Eggs take anywhere between 12 to 85 days depending on temperature.

 Earwigs undergo four nymphal “instar” stages broken into two phases: nesting and free-foraging.
-First instar nymphs stay in the nest under their mother’s protection until they molt out of their birth exoskeleton.
+First instar nymphs stay in the nest.
 Second instar nymphs venture out of the nest at night to seek food.
 Third and fourth instar nymphs become free-roaming, seeking food and shelter on the surface until adulthood.

 Signs of Infestation